mattbishop/sql-event-store/README.md

                   WHERE event_id = '123e4567-e89b-12d3-a456-426614174000');
 ```

+The last `WHERE event_id` portion will contain the most recent event processed by your application, and the point in the events where you want to continue from.

-### Catching Up With Postgres
+#### Catching Up With Postgres

 Replaying events to catch up after a previous event is a bit easier with Postgres, since it has stored functions.
+The function `replay_events_after` accepts the event ID of the most recent event processed by your application.
+It returns the same fields as the `replay_events` view described above..

 ```sql
 -- Catch up on new events from a specific entity, after a specific event